Senseption: A game of perception, perspective, and laughter.

 Reader chooses a Perception card (Pinocchio, a T-Rex, you, you in the first Mars colony, etc).

-Reader ranks six Concept cards (the smell of gasoline, the sound of Chewbacca, petting a bear, etc) from their ‘perception.’
+Reader ranks six Experience cards (the smell of gasoline, the sound of Chewbacca, petting a bear, etc) from their ‘perception.’

 Correct guesses wins Players points.
 Incorrect guesses wins the best conversations.